afilina/phpapifoo/README.md

 ## Usage

-The first step is to wrap the request object in the framework's adapter, such as CakeRequest32 (CakePHP 3.2), then in an ApiRequest.
+The first step is to wrap the request object in the framework's adapter, such as CakeRequest, then in an ApiRequest.
 The ApiRequest will extract pagination, sorting and filter information.
 This is what you would typically do in your controller:

 ```
-$apiRequest = new ApiRequest(new CakeRequest32($this->request));
+$apiRequest = new ApiRequest(new CakeRequest($this->request));
 ```

-The `CakeRequest32` wrapper will no longer be required once frameworks implement their request objects with PSR-7.
+The `CakeRequest` wrapper will no longer be required once frameworks implement their request objects with PSR-7.

-The second step is to wrap the repository/table in the framework's adapter, such as CakeOrm32, then in an ApiRepository.
+The second step is to wrap the repository/table in the framework's adapter, such as CakeOrm, then in an ApiRepository.
 The ApiRepository will add parts to the query builder based on the ApiRequest object provided.
 This is what you would typically do in your repository/table:
 ```
-$apiRepository = new ApiRepository(new CakeOrm32($this));
+$apiRepository = new ApiRepository(new CakeOrm($this));
 $results = $apiRepository->getList($query, $apiRequest);
 ```